TheArkive/scintilla_ahk2/README.md

 * Not all Scintilla functions will make it into this library.
 Basically, functions that appear to duplicate another function's result with little or no benefit won't be added, unless there is a good reason, in which case it may get a different name to more appropriately describe what it is best used for.

 # Current Changes

+2021/08/06
+* updated to Scintilla 5.1.1
+* Custom syntax highlighting basic framework is now complete:
+  - see StylingRoutine() and DeleteRoutine() methods
+  - currently numbers, strings, comments, braces, and punctuation are colored
+  - not much customization available yet, unless you edit the class directly
+  - I plant to implement a framework that will make defining specific colors for specific groups/types of characters
+* cleaned up code
+* implemented SCI_GETDIRECTSTATUSFUNCTION in place of SCI_GETDIRECTFUNCTION
+* ctl.Status property now pulls the status from what was returned using the new DirectStatusFunction (should be faster when checking status)
+* removed old AutoBraceMatching()
+* removed Events class, I'm just putting these events in as methods of the class
+* performance is quite decent, but needs to be broken up to prioritize user viewed lines first

 2021/05/17